 Catalase (CAT) is a vital enzyme in the process of hydrogen peroxide detoxification which transforms hydrogen peroxide to water and molecular oxygen and as such, inhibits the formation of hydroxyl radicals through the Fenton reaction.
 A decrease in catalase activity is widely correlated with excessive oxidative load in diabetes (Maritim et al., 2003).
-The significantly reduced liver and kidney catalase activities in the diabetic control group that was found in this research study suggest that there is a lack of clearance of hydrogen peroxide.
+The significantly reduced liver and kidney catalase activities in the diabetic control group that was found in this study suggest that there is a lack of clearance of hydrogen peroxide.
 The observation of normalization of catalase activity in extract treated groups, especially the kidney where no significant difference was found in comparison with normal control indicates that the joint extracts maintained enzymatic antioxidant activity.
 The catalase activity in the metformin-treated group is much more pronounced than all others in the liver, which is correlated with reports that metformin has some antioxidant effects due to mitochondrial ROS inhibition (Foretz et al., 2019).

 Glutathione peroxidase (GPx) is a selenium-dependent enzyme, which breaks hydrogen peroxide and lipid hydro peroxides with reduced glutathione (GSH) as its substrate in the process of preventing peroxidative damage to membranes.
 Reduced GPx activity is an indication of impaired peroxide detoxification and increased risk of lipid peroxidation (Brigelius-Flohe and Maiorino, 2013).
 Oxidative stress-induced loss in antioxidant enzymes is emphasized by the marked reduction of the GPx activity in both liver and kidney tissues of the diabetic untreated group.
 The high kidney GPx activity of the 95% HS + 5% ZO group as compared to all other groups is indicative of dose-related effect of the combined extract on antioxidant enzymes, potentially due to tissue-specific bioavailability or synergistic interaction of the plant components.

 Glutathione S-transferase (GST) is a detoxification system in cells, through which reduced glutathione is conjugated with electrophilic molecules, thereby making them easy to get rid of.
 A decrease in GST activity impairs the defense of cells against oxidative and xenobiotic stress (Hayes et al., 2020).
-In the current study, the liver and kidney GST activities in the diabetic control group are significantly reduced, which is evidence of the inability to perform detoxification due to diabetic conditions.
+In the current study, the liver and kidney GST activities in the diabetic control group are significantly reduced, which is an evidence of the inability to perform detoxification due to diabetic conditions.
 Though the levels of GST activity in extract-treated and metformin groups were still less than the normal control in the liver, their high level of increase above the diabetic untreated group indicates partial recovery of the phase II detoxification pathways.
 This finding is in line with the reports that plant extracts that contain polyphenols are able to regulate the expression and activity of GST (Kaur et al., 2021).

-Glutathione (GSH) reduced is one of the key non-enzymatic antioxidants that preserve redox homeostasis, scavenge free radicals and are substrates of GPx and GST.
+Reduced Glutathione (GSH) is one of the key non-enzymatic antioxidants that preserve redox homeostasis, scavenge free radicals and are substrates of GPx and GST.
 One of the characteristics of oxidative stress in diabetes is the depletion of GSH (Lu, 2013).
 Enhanced oxidative stress and glutathione consumption is attested by the much lower liver and kidney GSH levels of the diabetic untreated group in this study.
 The rebounding of GSH levels in extract-treated groups, especially the normalization observed in the kidney of the 80% HS + 20% ZO group is an indication of better redox balance and higher glutathione regeneration.
 Such effects could be explained by the fact that bioactive compounds which are able to maintain the level of glutathione synthesis or to decrease its use by restraining the generation of ROS could be present.